 And if you need poppers and lube, there’s several sex stores and smoke shops in the Castro (including Mr. S mentinoed above).
 We usually go to Koheba Gifts on Market (might not be gay-owned, but Yemeni immigrants, I think).
 Get tacos next door while you’re over there.
 There’s also stores like Does Your Mother Know and Rock Hard.

 Finally: Fucking dance

-But now we get to dance again.
+But for now we get to dance.
 Have a beautiful man in our arms.
 Feel his beard against yours.
 Feel the bass rattling your ribcage.